UK authorizes Pfizer coronavirus vaccine for emergency use

 “We are focusing on moving with the same level of urgency to safely supply a high-quality vaccine around the world,” Bourla said in a statement.

-While the U.K. has ordered enough Pfizer vaccine for 20 million people, it’s not clear how many will arrive by year’s end.
-Adding to the distribution challenges, the Pfizer vaccine must be stored at ultra-cold temperatures.
-Two doses three weeks apart are required for protection.
+While the U.K. has ordered 40 million doses of the Pfizer vaccine, enough for 20 million people, it’s not clear how many will arrive by year’s end.
+Hancock said the U.K. expects to receive “millions of doses" by the end of this year, adding that the actual number will depend on how fast Pfizer can produce the vaccine.

-The U.K. government says frontline health care workers and nursing home residents will be first in line to get vaccinated, followed by older adults.
+One concern about the Pfizer-BioNTech vaccine is that it must be stored and shipped at ultra-cold temperatures of around minus 70 degrees Celsius (minus 94 degrees Fahrenheit), adding to the challenge of distributing the vaccine around the world.

-But Prime Minister Boris Johnson has warned “we must first navigate a hard winter” of restrictions to try to curb the virus until there’s enough vaccine to go around for the U.K.'s
+Pfizer says it has developed shipping containers that use dry ice to keep the vaccine cool.
+GPS-enabled sensors will allow the company to track each shipment and ensure they stay cold, the company says.

 Every country has different rules for determining when an experimental vaccine is safe and effective enough to use.
 Intense political pressure to be the first to roll out a rigorously scientifically tested shot colored the race in the U.S. and Britain, even as researchers pledged to cut no corners.
 In contrast, China and Russia have offered different vaccinations to their citizens ahead of late-stage testing.